-Not only we can check thousands of inspiring stories about people who ditched their “formal” jobs to pursue their passions, getting monetary gratification while at the same time enjoying a more relaxed lifestyle, but we can also find some of those examples among our social acquaintances.
+Not only we can check thousands of inspiring stories about people who ditched their “formal” jobs to pursue their passions, getting monetary gratification while at the same time enjoying a more relaxed lifestyle.
+But we can also find some of those examples among our social acquaintances.

 Who doesn’t know someone who quit its job to venture into entrepreneurship?
 Well, the gates towards exciting career paths are way much open than what it used to be ten years ago.

 Blogging is now considered as a profitable way to make a living.
-It’s not just about pouring your life through text but also market your blog the best way possible, so why not combine this approach while getting familiarized with countless different cultures and breathtaking views?
+It’s not just about pouring your life through text but also market your blog the best way possible.
+So why not combine this approach while getting familiarized with countless different cultures and breathtaking views?

 1. Identify Your Goals

-Like every business or career to follow, you don’t simply wake up one morning and decide your lifestyle is proving you no-good, thus quitting your job and getting a cab to the airport.
+Like every business or career to follow, you don’t simply wake up one morning and decide your lifestyle is proving you no-good.
+Thus quitting your job and getting a cab to the airport.

-The process of becoming a travel blogger is a slow one, as not only you need to feel the drive to leave everything behind but also bear the consequences of such carefree lifestyle.
+The process of becoming a travel blogger is a slow one, as not only you need to feel the drive to leave everything behind but also bear the consequences of such a carefree lifestyle.

-For starters, a good sum is required for making all these experiences a reality, and besides plane tickets, airport fares, booking hotels and anything else that might come across your mind right now, you also need to keep a backup fund in case something goes wrong.
+For starters, a good sum is required for making all these experiences a reality, and besides plane tickets, airport fares, booking hotels, and anything else that might come across your mind right now, you also need to keep a backup fund in case something goes wrong.

 And by wrong label an accident, a delayed flight, personal issues, etc. Whatever that can refrain you from being in a constant-travel basis, thus making money out of it.